-The plat's original two lots were first discovered in late 1994.
-The larger (1.25 acres) flag lot joining the bluff below had an early modernist residence.
-The smaller (0.5 acre) lot was on the ridge above along the street.
-Both lots enjoyed large, unobstructed views of northern Puget Sound and the Olympic Peninsula.
-Soon after Mariam and me and His Eminence Ngawang Migyur Rinpoche purchased both lots, Mariam and I met individually and collectively with the owners of the fourteen properties sharing the dead ended street to discuss GTi's plans to subdivide the two lots and how those plans might affect them.
-The City of Edmonds required a widening of the street to increase the number of lots using it and because of steep slopes on both sides, strict compliance with the City's standards was not always possible.
-A previous developer had tried to buy and subdivide the upper lot but failed to win the neighborhood's support.
-After meeting with our neighbors, listening to their concerns and giving them a better sense of our plans, we designed an alternative plan for the street that we all supported unanimously.
+Greenness’ original two lots were discovered in late 1994 and purchased soon after.
+They included a larger (1.25 acres) flag lot stretching from the street to the protected native growth area along the bluff with an existing, 3 bedroom Early Northwest Modernist house built originally in 1962 for the Lehns’ growing family, and a smaller (0.5 acre) undeveloped lot on the ridge along the street.
+Both lots enjoyed expansive, unobstructed views of northern Puget Sound, the Olympic Mountains, National Park and Forests, and Peninsula, Whidbey Island, and Admiralty Inlet, Puget Sound’s gateway to the Pacific and Asia.
+Soon after Migyur Rinpoche and the Lehns purchased both lots, the Lehns met individually and collectively with the thirteen other property owners sharing the street to present and discuss GTi's plans to improve the street and subdivide their two lots into four.
+The City of Edmonds required a widening of the street to increase the number of lots served by it and due to steep slopes on both sides, strict compliance with the City's street standards was not always possible.
+A previous developer had tried to subdivide the upper half acre lot but failed to win the neighborhood's critical support.
+After multiple meetings with his neighbors listening to their concerns and ideas and getting a better sense of what could and should be proposed, Lehn designed an alternative street improvement plan that his neighbors supported unanimously.

-After the neighborhood's vote, the Lehns and GTi formally contested the City's street standards in a well-attended public hearing and won a variance to allow the neighborhood’s alternative street improvement plan and the subdivision of our two lots into four.
-The alternative plan widened the street where steep slopes permitted.
-It also removed three ugly power poles and undergrounded their power lines; it channeled storm drainage with new paving, thickened edges and three catch basins with connecting pipes, and it improved water and emergency fire service with a new 600-foot-long 8" (previously 4") water pipe and hydrant.
-In 2013, the City approved the Lehns' and GTi's subsequent lot boundary adjustment and short plat of GTi's lower lot plus ~7,000 SF of the Lehns' lot into two lots, increasing the total number of GTi's lots to four and the number of lots sharing the park to five.
+Soon after the neighbors' vote, GTi and the Lehns formally contested the City's street standards in a well-attended public hearing and won a variance permitting the neighborhood’s alternative street improvement plan and the subdivision of GTi's and the Lehns’ two lots into four.
+The alternative plan widened the street to the extent that its steep slopes permitted.
+It also removed three ugly, view obstructing power poles and their heavy wires and undergrounded all four lots' utilities (power, gas, telephone, and high-speed cable); it directed storm drainage with new paving, thickened edges, three new catch basins and their connecting pipes, and it improved water and emergency fire service with a new 600-foot-long 8" (previously 4") round water pipe and hydrant.